mx781/mini_transport_tycoon/README.md

 Gameplay
 --------

-Once you have successfully compiled the game, it should launch automatically.
+If `make` completes successfully, the game should launch automatically.
 If running natively on macOS, it might take a few seconds to power up XQuartz.
 The game can be manually launched by running `./main.byte`.